-On March 11, 2020, the World Health Organization declared the outbreak and subsequent spread of COVID-19 as a pandemic.
+On March 11, 2020, the World Health Organization ("WHO") declared the outbreak and subsequent spread of COVID-19 as a pandemic.
 Measures taken by government agencies, health agencies, the public, business and others have helped to mitigate the impacts of COVID-19, allowing many areas of the country to lift and/or significantly reduce the restrictive measures previously imposed early in 2022.
-However, there is always the possibility of another wave of COVID-19, particularly in the fall and winter, which may impact the Company's operations.
+In January 2023, the WHO continued to support COVID-19 as a pandemic, saying that it is still global health emergency.